Moksh-Fadia/Urban-Traffic-Risk/README.md

 # Urban Traffic Risk Analysis (2019–2023)

-An end-to-end **data analysis project** focused on understanding **road accident patterns, fatality severity, and risk factors** across major Indian cities and states using official accident statistics from **2019 to 2023**.
+This project analyzes road accident data from **2019 to 2023** to uncover patterns in accidents, fatality severity, and key risk factors across major Indian cities and states.
-The project combines **SQL, Python, and Tableau** to uncover trends, risk drivers, and high-impact insights that can support road safety analysis and policy decisions.
+This aims to uncover trends, risk drivers, and high-impact insights that can support road safety decisions.

 ---